 Required for all credential candidates.
-An orientation to careers in K-12 education.
-Focuses on teaching and schooling from multiple perspectives, with an emphasis on current practices in public education in the U.S. Subjects from the sociological, philosophical, and historical foundations of education are addressed.
+An orientation to careers in K-12 education that focuses on teaching and schooling from multiple perspectives.
+Sociological, philosophical, and historical foundations of education are addressed.
 Readings and interactions with local educators will promote an understanding of the richness and complexity of teaching as a career in a diverse society.
-Participation in fifteen (15) hours of fieldwork assignments in K-12 classroom settings.
-Certificate of clearance and Tuberculin (TB) Risk Assessment required prior to engaging field experience hours.
+Participation in fifteen (15) hours of fieldwork in public K-12 classroom settings.
+Certificate of clearance and TB clearance required prior to engaging fieldwork.